Full Schedule - Canada Day – July 1st

 Mayor's Cup Skateboard Challenge

-This year, Saint John will host the 7th annual Mayor’s Cup Skateboard Challenge in our state of the art skate park.
+Saint John will host the 7th annual Mayor’s Cup Skateboard Challenge in our state of the art skate park.
 We have put out the challenge to all skateboarders in Atlantic Canada and we will stress the importance of safety gear and will ensure that all participants are properly equipment.
-There will be prizes and giveaways for the top boarder.
+This year the registration starts at 11am and the competition begins at noon.
+It is free to register and everyone is welcome to take part in this awesome city tradition, there will be a FREE BBQ that is open to the public.
+Were hoping to get the our biggest turn out yet so come check out some of the finest skateboarding on the East Coast.
+Did we mention CASH PRIZES for ages 14 and up and FREE product for 13 and under?
+See you there!

 Day & Evening Entertainment